openshift/openshift-origin-design/designs/administrator/future-openshift/console search/index.md

 Ability to search on resource types
 ![Search](img/search-2.png)

-Ability to search on specific resources - similar to what GKE and AKS allow
+Ability to search on specific resources
 ![Search](img/search-3.png)

 Directing to the details page of the selected resourcen search result